 When you set everything up correctly, you should see activity from Strava in Apple Fitness and Apple Health apps.
 And this activity should also show up in your activity rings!

 If you aren’t seeing your Strava activity in Apple Fitness, check that you toggled on Send to Health.

 - Open Strava on your iPhone and choose the Home tab.

 - Tap Health.

 - Toggle Send to Health on.

 Once you toggle this on, Strava automatically sends all your activity data to Apple Health and Apple Fitness apps, including route, activity type, distance, time, and calories.

-However, any activity logged into Strava using a third-party app such as Zwift, Garmin, and others do NOT include your GPS route information but DOES include all other information.
+However, any activity logged into Strava using a third-party app such as Zwift, Garmin, and others does NOT include your GPS route information but DOES include all other information.

-This past week, after linking my Strava and Fitness app together, I was able to run, ride, and even go for a kayak ride without my iPhone!
+This past week, after linking my Strava and Fitness app together, I could run, ride, and even go for a kayak ride without my iPhone!

 It was easy to track my activities using Strava on my Apple Watch or use the Workout app and then import those activities into Strava.
 I also love connecting with my workout buddies that I have missed by not using Strava.